pingwcy/SuperSerpent/README.md

 This project is licensed under the MIT License.

 ## 🙋 Contributing & Feedback
-Contributions, issues, and suggestions are welcome!
+Contributions and suggestions are welcome!

-Feel free to open a GitHub Issue or Pull Request, or start a Discussion.
+Feel free to:

+Open an Issue

+Submit a Pull Request

+Start a Discussion on GitHub